CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ### Link Speed and Auto-negotiation on Switches with SOL

-Switches that use Serial over LAN technology (SOL), such as the Celestica QueStone2 and Celestica SeaStone2, do not support eth0 speed or auto-negotiation changes.
+The following switches that use Serial over LAN technology (SOL) do not support eth0 speed or auto-negotiation changes:

+- Celestica Pebble
+- Celestica QueStone2
+- Celestica SeaStone2
+- EdgeCore AS7816-64X
+- Penguin Arctica NX3200c
+- Penguin Arctica NX4808xxv

 ### ethtool Shows Incorrect Port Speed on 100G Spectrum Switches